isomerpages/pa-cdc/index.md

       image: /images/Five Districts V2.png
   - infopic:
       title: Office of the Mayors
-      description: "The Office of the Mayors in Singapore serves the residents in the five districts. "
+      description: The Office of the Mayors in Singapore serves the residents in the five districts.
       button: Find out more
       alt: The Five Mayors
       url: /who-we-are/our-mayors